kirby-tools/kirbycopilot.com/README.md

 # Kirby Copilot

-Kirby Copilot is a plugin for [Kirby CMS](https://getkirby.com) that integrates AI capabilities directly into the Kirby Panel, allowing you to generate content directly from the Panel.
+Kirby Copilot is a plugin for [Kirby CMS](https://getkirby.com) that integrates AI capabilities into your Kirby projects, allowing you to generate content directly from the Panel.

 ## Features